 Description of Contents

-The John E. Hart Letters, consisting of 1.5 linear inches of documents, span the period from 1861 to 1863.
+The John E. Hart Letters, consisting of 0.13 linear feet of documents, span the period from 1861 to 1863.
 The letters focus on Hart's time aboard U.S.S.
 Vincennes and U.S.S.
 Albatross, both of the West Gulf Blockading Squadron.

 The collection consists of ten handwritten letters, some incomplete, as well as several photocopies.

 The letters are arranged chronologically in a single series with no subdivisions.
 The letters, written almost exclusively by John E. Hart, are primarily addressed to his wife, Harriet, in Schenectady, New York.
 The first five letters, all dating from 1861, hail from Hart's service as executive officer aboard U.S.S.
 Vincennes.
 The remaining five letters are the product of Hart's tenure as commanding officer aboard U.S.S.
 Albatross.
 The letters offer descriptions of daily routine and shipboard life, relationships between the officers and enlisted men, and details of specific engagements, such as the seizure of the British ship Empress and the attack on Indian Village, Louisiana.
 One letter, dated September 14, 1861, is addressed to Hart's son, A. Elliot "Elly" Hart.
 Also included in the collection is one letter received by John E. Hart, dated June 8, 1863, from New York merchant, philanthropist, and educator Robert C. Ogden.

 Research interests served by the John E. Hart letters include the personal history of John E. Hart, the histories of U.S.S.
 Vincennes and U.S.S.
 Albatross, and the activities of the West Gulf Blockading Squadron.
 The collection also offers a glimpse into the relations between officers and enlisted men, public reception of Union sailors, and defensive armament techniques.